mosa/MOSA-Project/Source/Docs/compiler-transformations.rst

 			"Result": "(IR.Not32 (IR.Or32 a b))"
 		}

 Example #3
 ----------

-Here's an example of a strength reduction optimization where a multiplication operation by a power of two is translated into a cheaper shift operation:
+Here's an example of a strength reduction optimization where a multiplication operation by a power of 2 is translated into a cheaper shift operation:

 .. code-block:: bash